Charimon/iosViews/README.md

   - you will get code where everything is relative to the selection (artboard in this case)
   - for each group in the selection, the plugin will generate a swift function named after the group (make sure these are unique)
   - NOTE: for complex shapes the export might be slow (take minutes)
-1. NOTE: I would advise not using borders since I don't know what to base the border size off (width, height) to scale it for 1x, 2x, 3x, so currently the border width might be iffy

 ####Unfortunatelly this doesn't work with:
 1. boolean operations (union, subtract, intersect, difference)